Elfriede Rinkel

-Elfriede Lina Rinkel (née Huth, 14 July 1922 – July 2018) was a Nazi guard at the Ravensbrück concentration camp from June 1944 until April 1945 handling an SS-trained guard dog.
+Elfriede Lina Rinkel (née Huth, 14 July 1922 – July 2018) was a German Nazi guard at the Ravensbrück concentration camp from June 1944 until April 1945, known for using an SS-trained guard dog to abuse prisoners.

-Life
+After the war she fled to the United States and married a German Jewish man who she claimed never knew about her role in the Holocaust.
+In 2004 she was discovered and in 2006 she was deported to Germany on suspicion of Nazi-sponsored persecution, but all criminal proceedings were dropped.
+She was never tried and died in a nursing home.

+Atrocities at Ravensbrück concentration camp

 Ravensbrück was the Nazi's largest concentration camp for women.
 There, 132,000 women and children (and 20,000 men) were imprisoned.
 In 1945, while Rinkel worked there, thousands of prisoners were killed on the orders of the SS in the gas chambers.

+Post-war marriage and trials

 She left Germany for the United States and was admitted as an immigrant on or around 21 September 1959 in San Francisco, California.
 At a German-American club in San Francisco she met Fred William Rinkel, a German Jew whose family had been murdered in the Holocaust, and they married about 1962.
-He died in 2004.
+Together, they mixed in Jewish circles, attended synagogue and donated to Jewish charities.
+Fred died in 2004 and was buried in a Jewish cemetery.
 Rinkel stated she never told her husband of her past.